etro-js/etro-js.github.io/versioned_docs/version-0.11/reference/movie.md

 await movie.play({
   duration: 3, // how long to play for, in seconds (by default, the movie will play to the end)
   onStart: () => {
-    console.log('All resources are loaded, and playback has started.');
+    console.log("All resources are loaded, and playback has started.");
   }, // `onStart` is optional
 });
-console.log('The movie is done playing');
+console.log("The movie is done playing");
 ```

 ### `stream()`